 Example 1

-- The first £500 of dividend income is covered by the annual dividend allowance
+- The first £500 of dividend income is tax-free due to the annual dividend allowance

 - The remaining £9,500 is within your tax-free Personal Allowance (£12,570)